-The City's strategy for achieving these goals is to pursue a moderate course, taking into account the currently weak economy and the associated reduction in revenues.
+The City's strategy for achieving these goals is to pursue a moderate course, taking into account the current state of the economy and the associated effect on revenues.
 To this end, a conservative approach to revenue projection has been used to minimize exposure to the vagaries of revenue fluctuation.
 This necessitated significant attention to revenue streams and required department directors to incorporate more direct and specific attention to their management controls, projections, and supervision of programs and projects.

-A cautious approach to personnel growth has been adopted since personnel-related costs account for 73.3% of the General Fund operating expenses.
+A cautious approach to personnel growth has been adopted since personnel-related costs account for 71.9% of the General Fund operating expenses.
 This budget reflects expenditure containment in response to the rising cost of employee benefits, especially health insurance and pension, and reflects major concessions that all three unions of the City made during fiscal year 2009-10 to their collective bargaining agreements.
 There were substantial modifications to existing employee current benefits and future retirement benefits.

 The City's staff complement comprises of employees hired directly by the City (the authorized staff level) and those hired through a private company.
-The City-wide authorized staff level shows a net decrease of 26 full-time and 2 part-time positions, for a total of 28 positions.
-The net decrease in full-time positions consists mainly of 32 deletions (all of which were vacant) and 6 additions.
-Below is a summary of these changes.
+The City-wide authorized staff level shows a net decrease of 37 positions which consist of a net decrease of 41 full-time (all of which were vacant except two) and a net increase of 4 part-time positions.
+The major change relates to the transition of the 911 communication to Broward County which results in a net reduction of 25 full-time positions.
+Below is a summary of the changes in the full-time staff count.
 All positions changes are presented by division in tabular form later in this section.